mieweb/docs/content/functions/system-administration/system-controls/secure-email-to-whitelisted-domain-s.md

 When in the patient's chart and you wish to email a specific (one) document, click the *Print* or *Fax* option on the top right of the opened document screen view.

 {{% warning %}}
-Do not go to File, then down to Print in the Microsoft Windows toolbar at the very top.
+Do not go to File, then down to Print in the toolbar at the very top.
 This is not compatible with any printing in  {{% system-name %}} .
 {{% /warning %}}

 ![](../secure-email-to-whitelisted-domain-s.assets/be63f8e2b1318a70310281fc91bb3e68.png)